-Recent media reports have speculated about the possibility of Greece leaving the Eurozone and adopting another currency.
-The Company has considered the impact on it business in Greece should such an event occur.
+During 2015, Greece experienced a sovereign debt crisis which led to speculation about the possibility of Greece leaving the Eurozone and adopting another currency.
+Developments in the latter part of 2015 currently keep Greece as a member of the European Union and the Eurozone.
+The Company has considered the impact on its business in Greece should Greece adopt another currency.
 While there is a general risk of reporting net asset values and operating results in an adopted currency which may translate to U.S. dollars at different rates than the euro, we recognize there is a more specific economic risk associated with cash balances in Greece.
 We hold cash in Greece in banks as well as in our ATM network.
 A conversion of those cash amounts from euros to another currency could have an adverse effect on our financial condition or results of operations, either from initial conversion or from subsequent changes in currency exchange rates.
 The magnitude of this risk increases when cash balances in our ATM network increase during the tourism season.
-While such a currency change is speculative, the Company is monitoring developments in this area and will attempt to mitigate any adverse effects where possible.
+While such a currency change does not appear to be an immediate risk under current circumstances, the Company continues to monitor developments in this area and will attempt to mitigate any adverse effects where possible.

 Our Money Transfer Segment is subject to foreign currency exchange risks because our customers deposit funds in one currency at our retail and agent locations worldwide or in an online account and we typically deliver funds denominated in a different, destination country currency.
-Although we use foreign currency forward contracts to mitigate a portion of this risk, we cannot eliminate all of the exposure to the impact of changes in foreign currency exchange rates for the period between collection and disbursement of the money transfers.
+Although we use foreign currency derivative contracts to mitigate a portion of this risk, we cannot eliminate all of the exposure to the impact of changes in foreign currency exchange rates for the period between collection and disbursement of the money transfers.